Merkoba/Harambe/README.md

 If `max_size` is set to 0 it will use the default max file size config.

-If `can_list` is true the user can view the file list page.
+If `reader` is true the user can view the file list page.

 `mark` is a string that is appended to urls on uploads from that user.